HOW ARE ORAL BIBLE STORIES PRESERVED TODAY?

-Very few, if any, UPG languages have an entire written translation of the Bible.
-Until there is, a very carefully selected set of chronological Bible stories can be orally translated from a trade language Bible into a UPG language after a very rigorous oral translation process.
+Few UPG languages have an entire written translation of the Bible.
+A very carefully selected set of chronological Bible stories can be orally translated from a trade language Bible into a UPG language after a very rigorous oral translation process.
 The stories are learned and then naturally told by indigenous storytellers while being audio recorded.
 These recordings benchmark the accuracy of the stories until a written translation is completed for that UPG language.
 Until then, these audio recordings can be used to train indigenous Bible storytellers.

 • The Old Testament—including creation, the nature of God, His love for human beings, the need for reconciliation with God, and how He deals with His people in preparing the way for the coming Savior.